kwonus/Quelle/Quelle-AVX.md

 These releases were found at the [older/legacy] avbible.net website.
 Initially [decades ago], these releases were found on internet bulletin boards and the [now defunct] bible.advocate.com website.

-Please see https://Digital-AV.org for additional information and history.
+Please see https://Digital-AV.org for additional information about the SDK.

 ### III.
 Quelle Syntax